 The airplane carrying Rwandan president Juvénal Habyarimana and Burundian president Cyprien Ntaryamira was shot down as it prepared to land in Kigali, Rwanda.
 According to interim Prime Minister Jean Kambanda’s testimony to the ICTR, President Mobutu Sese Seko of neighboring Zaire (now DRC) had warned Habyarimana not to go to Dar es Salaam on April 6.
 Mobutu reportedly said this warning had come from a very senior official in the Elysée Palace in Paris.
-There was a link between this warning, said Mobutu, and the subsequent suicide in the Elysée of François de Grossouvre, a senior high-ranking official working for President François Mitterrand, an official who had killed himself on April 7 after learning about the downing of the Falcon.
+There was a link between this warning, said Mobutu, and the subsequent suicide in the Elysée of François de Grossouvre of a senior high-ranking official working for President François Mitterrand who had killed himself on April 7 after learning about the downing of the Falcon.
 [Source: Melvern, Linda: “Expert Refutes Bruguière Claims that RPF Shot Down Rwandan President’s Aircraft in 1994.”
 The New Times.
 November 27, 2006.]

 The assassination of Juvénal Habyarimana and Cyprien Ntaryamira on the evening of 6 April 1994 was the catalyst for the Rwandan Genocide.
 The assassination set in motion some of the bloodiest events of the late 20th century, the Rwandan Genocide and the First Congo War.
 An estimated 500,000–1,000,000 Rwandans were killed during the 100-day period from April 7 to mid-July 1994, constituting as many as 70% of the Tutsi population.
 Additionally, 30% of the Pygmy Batwa were killed.
 [Source: Sheshadri, Raja.
 “Pygmies in the Congo Basin and Conflict“.
 American University.
 Archived from the original on March 4, 2016.
 Retrieved March 22, 2017.]

 Responsibility for the attack is disputed, though there are credible allegations that Rwandan Patriotic Front (RPF) led by Paul Kagame was responsible.
 Hutu extremists were blamed months after and for years after.
-The massacre in Rwanda unfolded after immediate reprissal attacks reportably by Hutu (anti-Tutsi) extremists on senior figures who were seen as reformist; counter reprissal attacks resulted from Tutsi RPF militants, which in turn sparked a counter-national mobilization of anti-Tutsi militias, the Interahamwe, who proceeded to set up roadblocks across Rwanda and slaughter every Tutsi or moderate Hutu until driven away by rebel RPF troops.
+The massacre in Rwanda unfolded after immediate reprissal attacks reportably by Hutu (anti-Tutsi) extremists on senior figures who were seen as reformist; counter reprissal attacks resulted from Tutsi RPF militants, which in turn sparked a counter-national mobilization of anti-Tutsi militias, foremost the Interahamwe, who proceeded to set up roadblocks across Rwanda and slaughter every Tutsi or moderate Hutu until driven away by rebel RPF troops.